domm/adventofcode2019/README.md

 ## Day 3

 Not very hard, but I used an array to map all the wires instead of an hash to only index the coordinates, which makes the program not very fast.
-Oh, and I had a "Lattenzaun" error in the second part (which I realized after getting the wrong answer, and I just corrected the error in my head; sorry, [Farhad](https://github.com/grauwolf))
+Oh, and I had a "Lattenzaun" error in the second part (which I realized after getting the wrong answer, and I just corrected the error in my head but not in the code; sorry, [Farhad](https://github.com/grauwolf))

 **Time:** 36:42 / 14:32